grafana/beyla/docs/sources/tutorial/index.md

 ## Conclusions and future work

 eBPF proved to be a low-overhead, safe, and reliable way to observe some basic metrics for HTTP/gRPC services.
-The Grafana eBPF auto-instrumentation tool is not a replacement for language specific agents, however it significantly decreases the landing time of your application insights in Grafana.
+Beyla is not a replacement for language specific agents, however it significantly decreases the landing time of your application insights in Grafana.
 The auto-instrumentation tool does not require any code changes, recompilation nor repackaging, simply run it together with your service, and your application metrics will start to flow.

 eBPF also allows you to get deeper insights which manual instrumentation doesn't.
-For example, the eBPF auto-instrumentation tool is able to show you how much time a request is enqueued, after the connection is established, and before its code is actually executed (requires [exporting OpenTelemetry traces]({{< relref "../configure/options.md#otel-traces-exporter" >}}), but this functionality is not explained in this tutorial).
+For example, Beyla is able to show you how much time a request is enqueued, after the connection is established, and before its code is actually executed (requires [exporting OpenTelemetry traces]({{< relref "../configure/options.md#otel-traces-exporter" >}}), but this functionality is not explained in this tutorial).

-The eBPF auto-instrumentation tool has its limitations too.
+Beyla has its limitations too.
 It only provides generic metrics and single spans trace information (no distributed traces, yet).
 Language agents and manual instrumentation is still recommended, so that you can specify the granularity of each part of the code to be instrumented, putting the focus on your critical operations.

-Another limitation to consider is that the eBPF auto-instrumentation tool requires elevated privileges; not actually a `root` user, but at least it has to run with the `CAP_SYS_ADMIN` capability.
+Another limitation to consider is that Beyla requires elevated privileges; not actually a `root` user, but at least it has to run with the `CAP_SYS_ADMIN` capability.
 If you run the tool as a container (Docker, Kubernetes...), it has to be privileged, or configured with the `CAP_SYS_ADMIN` capability.